SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 ## When will the test occur?

 The team started testing once the following were in place;
-- Software is available for testing.
+- Software Under Test (SUT) is available for testing.
 - Test Areas have been identified and created.
 - Test Environments is available(PC)